Mehmet-github06/netflix2/README.md

 - HTML5
 - CSS3
-- JavaScript

 ## Live Demo

-You can view the live demo of the Netflix sign-up form [here](https://your-live-demo-link.com).
+You can view the live demo of the Netflix sign-up form [here](https://netflix2-pi.vercel.app/).

 ## Description